Russian Five: Fetisov and Larionov

 After Scotty Bowman was hired as the Red Wings coach in 1993, the Wings finished first in the Western Conference but lost to the San Jose Sharks in the first round of the 1994 playoffs.
 Bowman felt the team needed more help on defense, and he and assistant GM Ken Holland talked to Sergei Fedorov about Slava Fetisov, a CSKA Moscow veteran who was then playing with the New Jersey Devils.
 When Holland asked Fedorov his opinion on making a trade to acquire Fetisov, Fedorov replied, "Absolutely.
 It would be great for our team."
 On April 3, 1995, the Wings traded a future third-round draft pick to the Devils for Fetisov.
 He was 17 days short of turning 37.
-The Wings finished the lockout-shortened season with the best record in the NHL, but were swept in the Stanley Cup Finals by Fetisov's former team, the Devils.
+The Wings finished the lockout-shortened season with the best record in the NHL, but were swept in the Stanley Cup Final by Fetisov's former team, the Devils.

-After that series, Fetisov began pushing Bowman to acquire Igor Larionov, another former Red Army teammate then playing for the San Jose Sharks.
-He told Bowman if he could make a trade happen, "We would have five (Russians) then, and if you ever want to, you could play them together."
+After that series, Fetisov began pushing Bowman to acquire Igor Larionov, another former Red Army teammate (and notable for being part of the KLM Line) then playing for the San Jose Sharks.
+Fetisov told Bowman if he could make a trade happen, "We would have five (Russians) then, and if you ever want to, you could play them together."
 Bowman convinced management to trade 50-goal scorer Ray Sheppard for the 34-year-old Larionov.
 Three days later, on October 27, 1995, Larionov joined his new team in Calgary to play against the Flames.
 A few minutes into the game, Bowman sent all five Russians over the boards together, and the Russian Five was born.